Good habits for kids pave the way to future health. Learn the 11 essential healthy habits to teach your child.

 The solution is to have a strategy and plan with snacks.
 For one, plan a regular time for snacks, rather than serve them when your child asks.
 Also, food choice matters.
 Choose wholesome, nutritious food combinations that provide a good source of nutrition and defy hunger.

-You can learn more about raising a Smart Snacker in my upcoming book The Smart Mom’s Guide to Healthy Snacking, available soon!
+You can learn more about raising a Smart Snacker in my book, The Smart Mom’s Guide to Healthy Snacking.

 10. Schedule Your Sleep